National Union of Students (United Kingdom): Labour Students presidency, 1982–2000

 From 1982 with the election of Neil Stewart, until Andrew Pakes stood down in 2000, the presidency of the National Union of Students was controlled by the National Organisation of Labour Students, which shortened its name to Labour Students in 1994.
 Notable NUS Presidents of this period included Phil Woolas, Maeve Sherlock and Stephen Twigg.

+In 1989 activist, journalist and community activisit Andrea Enisuoh was the first Black woman to be elected to the Executive Committee.

 History in the 21st century

 Fairtrade

 The campaign has since been extended into Students Organising for Sustainability (SOS-UK), an educational charity responding to the climate emergency and ecological crisis.

 The Fairtrade Foundation collaborated with the NUS in awarding The Fairtrade Universities and Colleges Award, which started as a pilot in 2017.
 As of 2020, twelve universities had achieved Fairtrade status.

 Education finance

 Under the leadership of Wes Streeting the NUS abandoned its long-standing commitment to free education and backed a graduate tax as its preferred outcome of the Browne Review into higher education funding.
 Before the 2010 General Election, the NUS invited candidates to sign a pledge not to raise tuition fees, receiving over 1000 signatories from prospective parliamentary candidates.
 This became a very high-profile campaign when many Liberal Democrat MPs, who all signed individual NUS pledges stating they would vote against any rise in tuition fees if elected, had to abstain or do the opposite as part of their coalition agreement.

 The NUS, under new leader Aaron Porter, organised a national protest attended by thousands in November 2010, demanding an end to education cuts.
 The march route passed Whitehall and the Conservative Party headquarters at Millbank Tower.
 As they marched past the building, some protesters diverted in to the courtyard of Millbank Tower and began an occupation of the building.

 With an attendance of over 50,000 people, it was the largest British demonstration since the Iraq War protest.
 This led to various more demos until the rise in tuition fees was passed.

 The day before the vote to allow a rise in tuition fees, the Daily Telegraph reported that they had seen emails that suggested Aaron Porter had supported, rather than increase tuition fees, cuts of up to 80% should be made to student support packages including grants and loans.
 Porter responded to the claims on NUS Connect that "In all of these meetings and communications we stated our firm and clear opposition to cuts" and that the distortion of the discussions was "political desperation from a coalition government losing the arguments on its own policies".

 On 9 April 2014 the National Union of Students passed policy at its national conference to reverse its position on education funding.
 The call for a graduate tax was abandoned in favour of calls for free education funded through progressive taxation.